limit-zero/mongoose-graphql-pagination/README.md

 Returns the total number of documents that match the query criteria, regardless of page size (limit).

 #### getEdges()
-Returns the edges (Mongoos document nodes) that match the query criteria.
+Returns the edges (Mongoose document nodes) that match the query criteria.
 The results will be limited by the `first` value.

 #### getEndCursor()
 Returns the cursor value (non-obfuscated) of the last edge that matches the current criteria.
 This value will resolve to the Mongoose document ID, and can be converted into an obfuscated ID when returned by the GraphQL server.
 Will return `null` if no additional documents remain.